wkurzius/textbook-notes/syllabi/ap-csa.md

 - Period A1, 2025–26
 {: .list-headless}

 > College Board significantly revised the AP Computer Science A course for the 2025–26 school year.
 Be aware of this in case you find yourself doing some extra reading on the course.
-If you are curious what changed, you can see that list [here](https://apcentral.collegeboard.org/courses/ap-computer-science-a/future-revisions).
+Here is a list of changes in case you are curious what changed: [AP Computer Science A Revisions for 2025–26](https://apcentral.collegeboard.org/courses/ap-computer-science-a/future-revisions).

 ## Course Description